JacobCWard/fribidixetex/README.md

 Example
 -------

-Here a sample `xepersian` document:
+Here is a sample `xepersian` document:

 ````latex
 \documentclass{article}